gesellkammer/csoundengine/README.rst

     # Create an Engine and a corresponding Session using default options
     session = Engine().session()

-    # create a master audio channel
+    # create a master audio bus
     masterbus = session.assignBus()

     # define instruments